Download the Australian Amphibian and Reptile Genomics Initiative Communications policy v1.0 here.

 As a guideline, in addition to the acknowledgement of the Australian amphibian and reptile genomics Initiative:

-- sample producers): Consortium and sample producer(s) should be contacted for discussion, and receive acknowledgement
+- Significant but disconnected data used (from many different sample producers): Consortium and sample producer(s) should be contacted for discussion, and receive acknowledgement

 The Australian amphibian and reptile genomics Project Manager and/or Scientific Lead can also facilitate communication with sample producer(s).

 4. Reporting of communications

 Copies of communications are to be sent to the project manager (email@example.com) for collection and circulated to the Consortium as appropriate.

 For further information contact